 - Acrylic Glazing Liquid Gloss (Golden Paints)

-This medium is key for the glazing techniques.
-The paint will flow nicely and stay in a stable paint film on the canvas surface when working in thin layers, using water for this method just won’t work as well.
+This medium is key for glazing techniques.
+The paint will flow nicely and stay in a stable paint film on the canvas surface when working in thin layers; using water for this method won’t work as well.

-- I demonstrate on a 10 oz cotton duck canvas board 4mm thick about 10 x 12 inch (25.4cm x 30.48cm).
+- I demonstrate on a 10 oz cotton duck canvas board 4mm thick about 10 x 12 inches (25.4cm x 30.48cm).
 It’s had 2 coats of white Acrylic Gesso applied by the manufacturer.
-(If yours is white also, then it has been pre-prepared with Gesso and you’re good to go)
+(If yours is white also, then it has been pre-prepared with Gesso, and you’re good to go)

 - Kitchen roll/paper towel